creekpld/SimpleHTTP/README.md

 ### Import Source File

-You can just drop the Source File under [SimpleHTTP.swift](Sources/SimpleHTTP/SimpleHTTP.swift) into your Project.
+You can just drop the Source File [SimpleHTTP.swift](Sources/SimpleHTTP/SimpleHTTP.swift) into your Project.

 ### Swift Package Manager